Shaoting-Feng/Calibration-Scheme-of-the-Temperature-Sensor/README.md

-# Calibration-Scheme-of-the-Temperature-Sensor
-This respository takes a certain temperature sensor as the research object, and uses statistical methods to explore the calibration scheme of the temperature sensor with nonlinear relationship between input and output.
-Since there are many point-selecting schemes, the time complexity of the exhaustive method is too high, so the heuristic search scheme is adopted.
-Genetic algorithm is a heuristic search method that imitates the natural genetic mechanism.
-It has high efficiency in solving such problems and can obtain an approximate solution of an optimal solution.
-In this paper, the genetic algorithm is used as the optimization algorithm, and the simulated annealing algorithm is used as an extension.
-The cubic spline interpolation method is used to find the optimal solution.
+# Calibration Scheme of the Temperature Sensor

+This repository explores the calibration scheme of a temperature sensor with a nonlinear relationship between input and output.
+By leveraging statistical methods, we aim to optimize the calibration process using heuristic search algorithms.

+## Overview

+The calibration of temperature sensors can be complex due to the nonlinear relationship between input and output.
+Traditional exhaustive methods are time-consuming and computationally expensive.
+This project adopts heuristic search methods, specifically genetic algorithms and simulated annealing, to find optimal calibration points efficiently.

+## Algorithms Used

+### Genetic Algorithm
+- **Description**: A heuristic search method that mimics natural genetic mechanisms.
+- **Parameters**:
+  - `numIndividuals = 200`
+  - `numGeneration = 20`
+  - `mutationRate = 0.1`
+- **Performance**: Achieves a solution costing less than $400 with a 60% probability in 80 seconds.

+### Simulated Annealing Algorithm
+- **Description**: An optimization technique used as an extension to the genetic algorithm.
+- **Performance**: Provides a solution costing around $380 when picking 6 points, though it may not always find the optimal solution.

+## Recommended Approach

+1. **Initial Calibration**: Use the Genetic Algorithm with the specified parameters.
+2. **Optimization**: Use the solution from the Genetic Algorithm as the initial input for the Simulated Annealing Algorithm to refine the results.

--- How to use this respository?
+## How to Use

-   1) Use the Genetic Algorithm.
-Set numIndividuals = 200，numGeneration = 20，mutationRate = 0.1.
-You can get a solution cost less than 400 dollars with a possibility of 0.6 in 80 seconds.
-You may get a relatively optimal solution picking 5 points cost about 360 dollars in this way.
-   2) Use the Annealing Simulation Algorithm.
-And specify picking 6 points.
-You can get a solution cost around 380$ in less than 5 dollars.
-But you cannot get the optimal solution.
-   3) First use the Genetic Algorithm and set the parameters as above.
-Than use the solution as the initial answer in the Annelaing Simulation Algorithm.
-It is recommended.
+1. **Genetic Algorithm**:
+   - Set the parameters as described above.
+   - Run the algorithm to get an initial solution.

+2. **Simulated Annealing**:
+   - Use the initial solution from the Genetic Algorithm.
+   - Run the algorithm to further optimize the calibration points.

+## License

+This project is licensed under the Apache-2.0 License.